ggrkp/steps-client/README.md

 # WELCOME TO THE STEPS PROJECT
-  Auto_Machine_Learning_Tool.pdf file is the complete thesis article, containing my complete research as well as the bibliography.

 ## ABOUT

 The aim of this project is the development of a complete, full-stack SPA web application for collection, management and